Blue Plate Mayonnaise: History

 Blue Plate mayo was invented during the 1929 streetcar strike, during which the po' boy was also invented.
-Internally, Blue Plate and its advertising agency, Tilt, unofficially refer their mayo as "the official mayonnaise of the po' boy."
+Internally, Blue Plate and its advertising agency, Tilt, unofficially refer to their mayo as "the official mayonnaise of the po' boy."

 Reception

 In 2018, Epicurious listed Blue Plate as "the best mayonnaise you can buy in a grocery store."

 Blue Plate Mayo tied for runner-up with Kewpie in Southern Livings "The Best Mayonnaise" 2024 survey, with Duke's Mayo winning.